mmoult/SPIRV-Interpreter/README.md

 git submodule update ---init --recursive
 ```

-then follow the steps to build, but include `-DBUILD_TESTING=ON` as an argument to cmake.
+then follow the steps to build, also including `-DBUILD_TESTING=ON` as an argument to cmake.
 After building, you should
 find a `tests` executable at `build/test/tests`.

 ## Contributing